jacob-meacham/serverless-plugin-git-variables/README.md

 * If you're using serverless 1.16.x or above, use the >=2.x.x version of this plugin.

 # Version History
+* 3.3.3
+  - Update dependencies thanks to dependabot
 * 3.3.2
   - Fixed issue with sporadic command failures (Thanks to @iamakulov)
 * 3.3.1